vhirtham/GDL/documentation/markdown/tutorials/resources/tutorial_1.2_multiThreading.md

 ## Things you should keep in mind

-- it is your responsibility to do all necessary synchronization (avoiding data races and deadlocks)
+- It is your responsibility to do all necessary synchronization (avoiding data races and deadlocks)
-- thread pool threads perform busy waiting by default
+- Thread pool threads perform busy waiting by default
-- regularly check the thread pools exception log inside your main thread to detect errors as soon as possible
+- Regularly check the thread pools exception log inside your main thread to detect errors as soon as possible
-- always call `Deinitialize` before the thread pool is destroyed
+- Always call `Deinitialize` before the thread pool is destroyed
+- Your main thread or any other thread that is not part of the thread pool can also help processing tasks by calling the thread pools `TryExecuteTask` function.